Each month the SRAS newsletter features lots of information about Russia, its language, politics, economy, and current events. Want the newsletter?

 Business Language Research and Teaching (BLRT) Grants offer up to $3000 for faculty, doctoral students and language professionals researching business foreign languages or creating materials or developing innovative teaching techniques for business foreign languages. (more info)

-Study Abroad Travel Grant for Arkansas Teachers offers money for teachers to study abroad. (more info)
+Arkansas Foreign Language Teachers Association offers money for teachers to study abroad and for those seeking professional development. (more info)

 The STARTALK Teacher Program aims to enroll ten or more teachers who are working toward obtaining a P-12 World Language Endorsement in Russian for teaching Russian language in Washington K-12 public schools. (more info)